TimMangan/App-Info/docs/Windows/Active State/ActivePython/InstallConfigure.md

 # Installation and Configuration Notes
 By default the app will install into a `C:\Python3x` folder under the apprpriate Program Files folder.

+## Project Evergreen
+Project Evergreen AppTracker does not provide information and sources for installers for this app when last checked.

 ## MSI based installer

 Normal MSI parameters are available for quick/passive/silent installation.